 Kaji: An ox is, of course, a working animal.
 Hard work pays off.
 This is the year we’ll have to build up again, after the pandemic.

 Kaji and Mrs. But, thanks a lot!
-The Sea Palace x Warrior Shanghai collection will be available online on warrior-shanghai.com and through Sea Palace starting Friday.
+The Sea Palace x Warrior Shanghai collection will be available online on warrior-shanghai.com today and in store Saturday.

 Support your local Chinese business!